 Public Service is the application of the special knowledge and skills associated with one’s professional life at the University of Maine to enhance the public good, whether through public education, direct assistance in specific situations, or long-term commitment towards achieving particular public service goals.
 Hence, the definition excludes some forms of “community service,” such as serving as a scout leader or participating in other service activities that do not necessarily require one’s professional expertise or specialized knowledge of the University.
 However, this definition is meant to include service that advances the effectiveness of or contributes to the mission of the University even if it does not require the discipline-specific expertise of the nominee.

 - Representative from the President’s Office, ex officio

-- Associate Provost & Dean for Undergraduate Education, ex officio
+- Senior Associate Provost for Academic Affairs, ex officio

 - one faculty member for each academic college (nominated by the dean)

 - professional employee representation from the following areas:

 - Fogler Library, (nominated by the dean/director)

 All appointments for three year terms, ending on May 31.

 Karen Horton (ENG)